 A Repair for Clocks affected by Polarity Issues

-We understand that you may not be comfortable in attempting a repair yourself (however simple) and, if this is the case, we will be on hand to arrange the repair for you as soon as we are able in the New Year.
+We understand that you may not be comfortable in attempting a repair yourself (however simple) and, if this is the case, we will be on hand to arrange the repair for you as soon as we are able.

 What we propose is simple to carry out and does not require any expertise at all in mechanics or electrics.
 All you require is: